OWASP/OdTM/guide/instruction.md

 ### Download and install the Threat Dragon tool

-The [OWASP Threat Dragon](https://github.com/OWASP/threat-dragon-desktop/releases) desktop application is a well-known free, open-source, cross-platform threat modeling tool.
+The [OWASP Threat Dragon](https://github.com/OWASP/threat-dragon-desktop/releases) desktop application is a well-known free, open-source, cross-platform threat modeling tool (there is [its documentation](https://docs.threatdragon.org/).
+Threat Dragon has a built-in threat rule engine, but we use here our OdTMServer application as a part of the ontology-driven threat modeling framework.

 ### Download, compile and configure the OdTMServer application